-Member FDIC workforce development Guidance for entrepreneurs Region resources plentiful for people who want to go into business for themselves LAUREN CAGGIANO lint Powell wanted to be his own boss but quickly discovered there was more involved in starting a business than he thought.
+Member FDIC WORKFORCE DEVELOPMENT Guidance for entrepreneurs Region resources plentiful for people who want to go into business for themselves Lauren Caggiano HOOL OF BUSINESS AND ECONOMICS lint Powell wanted to be his own boss but quickly discovered there was more involved in starting a business than he thought.
 His goal came closer to reality after connecting with a Region branch of SCORE, a partner organization of the Small Business Administration.
 It is staffed by volunteer counselors who provide free consulting services to entrepreneurs.
 "SCORE was an invaluable asset in starting (my) company and even more now," said Powell of Dyer, who launched Mechanic-Direct in September, a mobile achieved without help as Powell learned.
 He was relieved it was unnecessary to go it alone and appreciated SCORE, which provided a mentor relationship rather than making decisions for his business.
 "My mentor continues to be an active support member of (my) business and had many important points for starting (my) business that I had not previously heard of," Powell said.
 SCORE helped him fine-tune his business plan and worked on financial projections.
-"The great thing is that he let it be mine and offered suggestions but in no way tried to sway the business model," said Powell, an experienced mechanic business.
-It provides an assortment of vehicle repair services.
+"The great thing is that he let it be mine and offered suggestions but in no way tried to sway the business model," said Powell, an experienced mechanic 30 volunteers serve clients across Northwest Indiana.

-SCORE, an SBA partner, is among an array of resources, from higher learning institutions to public-private partnerships.
-They are available for startups and existing businesses seeking advice to get an idea off the ground or help a company grow.
-Experts say there are many paths to entrepreneurship, but seldom is success Provided by Indiana University Northwest and certified master automotive technician.
-His company operates in Dyer, St. John and Schererville.
-Providing guidance SCORE has provided education and mentorship to more than 11 million entrepreneurs across the county since 1964.
-Donald Pelka of Valparaiso is vice chair of the Region's chapter.
-About 30 volunteers serve clients across Northwest Indiana.
 "Part of what we offer is mentoring (at) no cost," he said.
 "But what we like to say is that it's not free because there is a cost of the person's time, (so) in other words, for us to be most effective, our clients have to do a lot of work, show up at meetings and give up their time."
 On the part of the mentor, Pelka said they follow a code of ethics, which guides their approach.
 "We try to be empathetic, helpful and educational," he said.

 Beyond the one-on-one engagement, Pelka said counselors offer no- or low-cost business training on a variety of business topics, including marketing, finance and accounting, management, and other topics.
 With respect to mentoring, Pelka said SCORE has helped entrepreneurs find success across various industries.
 Through the years, Pelka has seen wins that include clients adding staff and expanding product or service lines.
 For mentors who become invested in the client's outcome, they derive a great deal of fulfillment from these relationships, Pelka said.
 That's why at SCORE, the group measures its success by clients' satisfaction.
+Pelka said it is not always easy to quantify certain wins, though client feedback is one way to gauge the efficacy of the SCORE program.
+"In some ways, we could say, the national organization looks at the number of businesses or the number of jobs that were created," he said.
+"But sometimes it's hard to determine those figures, but what we can measure is client sentiment."
+Provided by Indiana University Northwest and certified master automotive techbusiness.
+It provides an assortment of vehicle repair services.